Minneapolis VA Health Care System Research Service

 All research project personnel are responsible for maintaining the security of data and records for active projects.
 When initiating a project, a secure study data folder must be created on the VA network (R drive) at R:\Data.
 The folder in which data are placed must be named using the approved project protocol number, and must be secured to prevent access for any persons other than approved study personnel.
 All study records and data must be stored in this folder.
 Access to the folder can be managed by the study team using instructions outlined in Adding or Removing Personnel in SFFX.
 Typically, the PI and lead study coordinator/laboratory technician are assigned permission to edit group membership in SFFX

-Note: Some research groups or centers (CCDOR or MADE) maintain study data in alternate locations approved by the Research Office.
+Note: Some research groups or centers (CCDOR or RECOVER) maintain study data in alternate locations approved by the Research Office.
 These folders are secured and access-restricted using the same process as folders in R:\Data.
 When in doubt, contact the Research Office for guidance.